singhalshubh/energy-bale/README.md

 ## Benchmarking Energy Consumption
 - Profile weak scaling experiment for four applications - Triangle Counting, Index Gather, Histogram and Topological Sort.

-- The energy counter `cray_rapl:::PACKAGE_ENERGY` is used for instrumentation for all four application codes in AGP and Conveyors version.
+- The energy counter `cray_pm:::PM_ENERGY:MEMORY` and `cray_pm:::PM_ENERGY:NODE` is used for instrumentation for all four application codes in AGP and Conveyors version.
+Thye both measure the energy drawn in joules.
+This code repository consists of `memory`, and one should replace it with `node` accordingly.

 - The aim of this experiment is to understand whether the program is power hungry or not?